watsonfellowship/watson-51/_fellows/ilana-svartz.md

 ---

-Over the past year, I have visited five countries with compulsory voting.
-In each place, I was able to learn about their elections, government systems, and political culture to better understand how each country uniquely achieves their incredible levels of voter turnout.
+Over the past year, I visited five countries with compulsory voting.
+In each place, I learned about their elections, government systems, and political culture to better understand how each country uniquely achieves their incredible levels of voter turnout.